 The church also expanded worship services throughout the week.
 Evensong, a contemplative worship service, and the popular Healing and Wholeness service became regular parts of Wednesday evening activities.
 Youth-led Merge Worship and Family Worship for children and their families soon followed.
 In September 2010, First Presbyterian instituted MorningSong, a Sunday morning worship service characterized by contemporary music and an informal atmosphere.

 Following Dr. Renwick's call to serve at National Presbyterian Church in Washington, D.C. in July 2011, the congregation called Dr. Thomas E. Evans as its new Senior Pastor on June 3, 2012.
-Under Dr. Evans's leadership, the vitality and diversity of the congregation's ministries are thriving.
-A new Strategic Plan unveiled in February 2012 calls for excellence in all ministries, for a renewal of the church's worship spaces and facilities, and for the church to step forward as a leader in serving the Spartanburg community.
-New international missions in Cuba and Haiti augment the twenty-year commitment of the congregation to serve with the poor in the Dominican Republic and Ghana.
-Bible studies and prayer gatherings for children, youth, and adults fill the church and members' homes week after week.
-God is at work through First Presbyterian Church, Spartanburg.
+Under Dr. Evans's leadership, the vitality and diversity of the congregation's ministries thrived.
+A new Strategic Plan unveiled in February 2012 called for excellence in all ministries, for a renewal of the church's worship spaces and facilities, and for the church to step forward as a leader in serving the Spartanburg community.
+New international missions in Cuba and Haiti augmented the twenty-year commitment of the congregation to serve with the poor in the Dominican Republic and Ghana.
+Bible studies and prayer gatherings for children, youth, and adults filled the church and members' homes week after week.